 Astonished I watch

-A few patiently wrought tragedies
+A few tragedies patiently fashioned

-Couched on the breast of kings
+Lying on the breasts of kings

 As if they were jewels